temporalio/proposals/api/http-api.md

     * Noun as last URL term if for a create, verb if for an action
   * `PATCH` is not needed because we don't adhere to common CRUD
     * TODO(cretz): Needs discussion
+* `?pretty` can be added to any URL for pretty printing of response

 ### RPCs